Edoardo Colombo

-Edoardo Colombo (born 24 January 2001) is an Italian-born Sanmarinese professional footballer, who plays as a goalkeeper for Arezzo.
+Edoardo Colombo (born 24 January 2001) is an Italian-born Sanmarinese professional footballer who plays as a goalkeeper for Maltese club Gżira United and the San Marino national team.

 Club career

 Born in Ravenna, Colombo began his career at the youth academy of Cesena.
 In 2017, Colombo moved to Serie A side Juventus and joined their youth side.
 In 2018, Colombo went on loan to Carpi and in 2019 went on loan to Serie D side Torres 1903.
 During his time with Torres 1903, Colombo played in 25 matches.

 On 18 August 2020, Colombo joined Serie C side Legnago Salus on loan.
 On 26 September 2020, he made his professional debut for the club against Vis Pesaro.
 He started as the match ended in a 2–2 draw.

 On 13 January 2021, he moved to fellow Serie C club Fermana on a permanent basis.
 Having mainly served as the second-choice keeper behind Samuele Massolo, Colombo played his first and only game for Fermana on 2 May 2021, starting the match against his former club Legnago Salus as it ended in a 3-1 win for the latter team.

 On 30 July 2021, Colombo permanently joined Arezzo, which had just got relegated to Serie D. He subsequently played his first match for the Tuscan side on 12 September, starting the match against Foligno in the preliminary round of the Coppa Italia Serie D: just moments before half-time, Colombo blocked a penalty from opponent striker Maurizio Peluso, who then slotted the rebound in the back of the net, scoring what would eventually be the only goal of the game.

+On 19 July 2023, Colombo signed a one-year contract with Rimini.

+On 21 November 2024, Colombo joined Serie D club Forlì.